GeoThai/data/README.md

 # GeoThai Data Repository

-Welcome to the **GeoThai Data Repository**! 🌏📊 This repository contains geographic data for Thailand, organized into three versions: v1, v2, and v3.
+Welcome to the **GeoThai Data Repository**! 🌏📊 This repository contains geographic data for Thailand, organized into four versions: v1, v2, v3, and v4.
 Each version provides different structures and datasets to support various geographic analyses and applications.

 ## 📂 Repository Structure

-This repository is organized into three main versions, each with its own set of files:
+This repository is organized into four main versions, each with its own set of files:

 - **[v1](data/v1/README.md)**: Contains individual JSON files for provinces, districts, and subdistricts.
 - **[v2](data/v2/README.md)**: Features a more integrated structure with nested relationships and additional postal code data.
 - **[v3](data/v3/README.md)**: Introduces indexed mappings ideal for optimized lookups and programmatic use.
+- **[v4](data/v4/README.md)**: Ultra-fast lookup optimized structure with denormalized data and embedded hierarchies.

 ## 🗺️ Data Overview